 Preheat the air fryer to 390F for 3 minutes.
 Add your frozen fries.
 Cook for 18 minutes or until they are golden brown.
 Shaking the basket several times.

-If you don’t have an air fryer then you can cook your french fries in the oven according to the package instructions.
+If you don’t have an air fryer then you can cook your french fries in the oven according to the package instructions on a baking sheet.

 To make poutine gravy, cook pork sausage in a saucepan over medium heat in a pot until done.
 Breaking up into small pieces.
 Make sure to use a pot because you’ll be making the gravy and you want to make sure you have enough room.